scotentSD/insights/_docs/Content/02-covid-Post-During-Covid.md

 ## Summary
 During Covid, businesses may experience issues with handling "Physical Post"
 - Letters and Parcels are still addressed to offices
-- Offices have periods of being unmanned
+- Offices have periods of being unstaffed
-- You can't hand out employees home addresses
+- You can't hand out employees' home addresses
-- Having physical Post collected shares the same issues
+- Having physical post collected shares the same issues

 SO
 - Some staff could visit offices in "managed ways" periodically